 It is an essential part of a purchaser’s risk management strategy and it allows the purchaser to understand the risks associated with the purchase, incorporate these into the determination of the purchase price and deal with them as required.

-We provide top tier services and top tier experience at substantially better rates to those of our competitors and we provide fixed fee costs wherever possible for all of our matters.
+We provide top tier services and top tier experience at substantially better rates than those of our competitors and we provide fixed fee costs wherever possible for all of our matters.

 Through this process, issues can be dealt with and negotiated by the purchaser and vendor and if the issues cannot be resolved, the purchaser can then withdraw from the transaction and save costs.